Vaginal symptoms of menopause.

 - Pain and bleeding during intercourse

 - Itching in and around the vagina

 Do any of these symptoms sound familiar?

 These changes can be treated.

 If you’re experiencing uncomfortable symptoms, you owe it to yourself to talk with your health care provider.
 This is a chronic condition, but it’s treatable.
-There are several options to help you, including Vagifem® (estradiol vaginal tablets) 10 mcg, which helps replenish the vagina’s low estrogen, addressing the underlying cause of your symptoms.
+There are several options to help you, including Vagifem® (estradiol vaginal inserts) 10 mcg, which helps replenish the vagina’s low estrogen, addressing the underlying cause of your symptoms.
 Here are some tips to help you have the conversation with your health care provider.